swshon/arabic-dialect-identification/README.md

     python scripts/baseline_dev.py

 The example code extract MFCC feature from wav file and feed it to end-to-end dialect identification system.
-Finally, the extracted output layer saved in CSV format (result_dev.csv).
+Finally, the extracted output layer activations saved in CSV format (result_dev.csv).

 You can find more information about this baseline system in the paper below